S7HaMachineLearning/AA_ML/README.md

-# AA_ML

-The backend for the AA(Automate Automations) project.\
-A REST api running in python, using FastAPI and SQLite.

-The database is stored in the file `database.db` in the root directory of the project.
+# Home Automation Machine Learning Project

+Introduction
+This project is a machine learning application designed to generate home automation sequences. \
+It uses a combination of data preparation, machine learning, and a RESTful API to process, model, \
+and serve automation data.

 ## Development
+The project is developed in Python, using the FastAPI framework for the API, and Keras for the \ machine learning component.
+SQLite is used for the database and stored locally in the project directory. \
+\
 Create new venv
 ```
 python -m venv .venv